DworkinLab/GettingStartedDworkinLab/McMasterFlyRoom503Protocols.md

 - Do a check on your person for any live Drosophila.
 - Wash your hands prior to leaving room 503.

 ## Working with potential pest species
 - If you are working with any of the following species (*species go here*) then there are additional protocols to follow.
 - There is a small, seperate waste receptacle for working with these species.
-Discard old carefully sealed vials in gthis receptacle.
+Discard old carefully sealed vials in this receptacle.
 These vials should be frozen (for 24 hours), prior to being disposed of.
+These vials should be placed in the freezer immediately after your work with them.
 - When working with a potential pest species, take additional care at the carbon dioxide anesthetizing station, to make sure all flies are immbolized prior to working with the flies.
 - If you are doing live fly transfers from vial to vial, or bottle to bottle, these should be done inside the bugdorm insect cage that is on the shelf, to prevent any accidental escape.
 - As always, do both a visual inspection and disinfect work area when you finish.